jesmanto/jenkins-ecommerce/README.md

 ## Challenges Faced
 ### Creating a with Node and React
 #### Solution:
-I used the internet to learn how to create a
+I used the internet to learn how to create a simple web appliccation with code and other frontend tools.

 ### Pipeline Construction
+When adding builds steps to the freestyle job, I used `Echo` instead of using `echo` in a shell script.
+So this made my first build to fail.